Jean Metzinger

 For Metzinger, the classical vision had been an incomplete representation of real things, based on an incomplete set of laws, postulates and theorems.
-He believed the world was dynamic and changing in time, that it appeared different depending on the point of view of the observer.
+He believed the world was dynamic and changing in time, appearing different depending on the observer's point of view.
 Each of these viewpoints were equally valid according to underlying symmetries inherent in nature.
 For inspiration, Niels Bohr, the Danish physicist and one of the founders of quantum mechanics, hung in his office a large painting by Metzinger, La Femme au Cheval, a conspicuous early example of "mobile perspective" implementation (also called simultaneity).